officialrajdeepsingh/awesome-nextjs/README.md

 ## Database

-- [Supabase](https://supabase.com) - Supabase is an open source Firebase alternative.
+- [Supabase](https://supabase.com) - Supabase is an open-source Firebase alternative.
-- [PlanetScale](https://planetscale.com/) - PlanetScale is the worlds most advanced MySQL platform.
+- [PlanetScale](https://planetscale.com/) - PlanetScale is the world's most advanced MySQL platform.
-- [MongoDB](https://www.mongodb.com/) - MongoDB helps to built small and large platform.
+- [MongoDB](https://www.mongodb.com/) - MongoDB helps to build small and large platforms.
 - [Nhost](https://nhost.io/) - Nhost is an open-source backend and development platform that enables developers to build and scale their web and mobile apps.

 ## Authentication and User Management

 - [Clerk](https://clerk.com/) - Clerk is more than a "sign-in box" and integrates complete user management UIs and APIs, purpose-built for React, Next.js, and the Modern Web.
 - [Mojo Auth](https://mojoauth.com/) - Mojo Auth is a secure and delightful passwordless login solution.
-- [Auth kit](https://www.authkit.com/) - MojoAuth offers a passwordless authentication solution for any web and mobile application.
+- [Auth kit](https://www.authkit.com/) - MojoAuth offers a passwordless authentication solution for any web and mobile applications.
 - [Kinde](https://kinde.com) - Simple, robust authentication built for developers.
 - [Stytch](https://stytch.com) - Stytch is enterprise-ready authentication and authorization.